Trump’s health on voters’ minds as they cast early ballots: ‘God is telling Trump that anyone can get this’

 “He always said it’s a hoax,” said Johnson, a retired foundry inspector.
 “Now he knows it’s not a hoax.”

-In Portland, Maine, recently naturalized citizen Jeanne Mendomo, who was born in Cameroon, chose to take her absentee ballot home to fill out with help from her daughter, who helps her translate between English and French.
+In Portland, Maine, recently naturalized citizen Jeanne Mendomo, who emigrated from Cameroon, chose to take her absentee ballot home to fill out with help from her daughter, who helps her translate between English and French.

 Mendomo, 74, said she had not decided whom she was voting for in most races yet, but she thought Trump’s covid-19 diagnosis was a divine message telling him to take the virus more seriously.